mattevans98/edward-evans-site/README.md

-# Edward Evans Solutions, LLC.
+# Edward Evans Technology, LLC.
 Website

 This is a website to showcase my portfolio as a software engineer